jazminchannel/AWS-Managed-Microsoft-AD/README.md

 <!-- AWS Managed Microsoft Active Directory -->
 ## AWS Managed Microsoft Active Directory
 In this project I created a AWS Managed Microsoft Active Directory and also created a user in this AD.
-The user is able to log on to Amazon workspace and access the AWS portal using Microsoft AD credentials.
+I granted the user permission to log on to the AWS portal using Microsoft AD credentials via Amazon Workspace and Single Sign On.

 ## Architecture

-The website is broken down into the architecture below:

 ## How To